The 7 Most Jaw-Dropping Helicopter Demos at 2025 Shows – Including One That Flies Inverted

 Aircraft: Airbus H145

-Why jaw-dropping: Modern fly-by-wire helicopter demonstrating what electronic stability systems enable.
-Precision hover work, rapid transitions, and capabilities designed for law enforcement/EMS applications shown at their limits.
+Modern fly-by-wire helicopter showing what electronic stability systems make possible.
+Precision hover work, rapid transitions, and law enforcement/EMS capabilities pushed to their limits.
+The technology in this thing is remarkable.

 2025 focus: European shows, select international venues